 Parenting support services and Karitane in particular has very strong links to the academic research sector.
 Karitane has active partnerships with the University of New South Wales, the University of Western Sydney and the University of Sydney, including conjoint academic appointments and formal collaborations with university research and education partners.
-In 2016-17, Karitane's clinical research team published eight peer reviewed publications and eight conference presentations.
-These strong relationships result in effective research translation and sound evidence-based supports.
+Karitane's clinical research team has published an impressive volume of peer reviewed publications and conference presentations.
+These strong relationships result in effective research translation and sound evidence-based supports for our families in South West Sydney and beyond.

 Overall, Parenting support services boast strong community links that support effective service delivery.
 Relationships between service providers are generally collaborative and use each provider's specific skills and networks to generate more effective service delivery.
-Karitane has a number of strong partnerships with other service providers to deliver high quality support programs, including the Benevolent Society, Mission Australia and the Smith Family.
+Karitane has a number of strong local SWS partnerships with other service providers to deliver high quality support programs, including the Benevolent Society, Mission Australia and the Smith Family.
 Parenting support services is underpinned by a skilled professional workforce that demonstrates integrity and care in their work.

-However, despite these general strengths, a large number of specific challenges face Karitane and other service providers in delivering strong, necessary supports that help babies and new parents to thrive.
+However, despite these general strengths, a large number of specific challenges face Karitane and other service providers in delivering strong, necessary supports that help babies and new parents to thrive in South West Sydney